 What Is Market Breadth?

 Market breadth measures the degree of participation in a market move.
 It answers: "Is the rally broad-based or driven by a few stocks?"
-This topic carries 15% weight on CMT Level 1 and appears in intermarket analysis on Level 2.
+This topic supports the Classical Techniques domain and appears in intermarket analysis on Level II.

 For the full curriculum breakdown, visit the CMT exam guide 2026.